Skip to main content

 • Place a test call in the dialer.

-• Note whether the issue:
+• Note whether the issue happens once or repeatedly.

 • Write down any specific error messages or unusual behavior.

-6. Before Contacting Support
+9. Before Contacting Support

 If the issue continues, please gather the following before reaching out: